Ramos-Ramos/ramos-ramos.github.io/_posts/personal/comics/2024-06-13-orix-pitching-lab.md

 <!-- Scouts have noted his fastball, which currently sits around 91 mph but can reach 94 mph.
 He throws it roughly 51% of the time and opponents are batting 0.150 against it, again albeit a small sample size. -->

-His sub-1.00 ERA may last long as he's got a 44.00 OFFB% on the top team and a 43.6 OFFB% as a starter on the farm in a similar sample size, but again these samples might be small.
+His sub-1.00 ERA may not last long as he's got a 44.00 OFFB% on the top team and a 43.6 OFFB% as a starter on the farm in a similar sample size, but again these samples might be small.

 Saito's still a prospect and as such may be expected to grow further still, but if he can maintain his current success and fully break out, perhaps we could be looking at the newest full-time member of the Orix rotation.